TB Support: Lin Young Kyi Self-Help Group

-The Lin Young Chi Tuberculosis Self-Help Group (SHG) is a drop-in multi-purpose clinic located in one of Hlaing Tharyar township’s 20 wards.
-Hlaing Tharyar is a densely populated township on the outskirts of Yangon.
-It is deeply impoverished.
+The Lin Young Kyi Tuberculosis Self-Help Group (SHG) is a drop-in multi-purpose clinic located in one of Hlaing Tharyar township’s 23 wards; it is a densely populated, impoverished suburb of Yangon.
 Most of its population of almost 700,000 moved to the area following Cyclone Nargis in 2008, their homes in the delta destroyed.

 Tuberculosis is a bacterial infection that can spread through the lymph nodes and bloodstream to any organ in the body.
 It is usually found in the lungs and is the second most deadly infectious disease in the world.
 It is estimated that over 180,000 adults and children in Myanmar are infected with TB, including 20,000 who are also HIV positive.
 Myanmar has the fourth-highest TB prevalence rate in the world, with an incidence of 525 cases per 100,000 people.

 Multi-drug-resistant-TB (MDR-TB) may develop when patients are unable to complete their treatment course, if they are prescribed the wrong treatments, or if the supply of drugs is not available.
 MDR-TB can then be spread from person-to-person.
 While drug-sensitive, TB can be cured with a six-month course of antibiotics.
 MDR-TB requires 24 months of highly toxic and costly medicines and injections.